Electric Car Rebate QLD 2026: Every Incentive Explained

 Most of Queensland’s EV incentives are passive - they are applied automatically without any action on your part.
 Here is what to do (or not do) for each one.

-Stamp duty concession — No action required.
-The Queensland Revenue Office applies the concessional ZEV rate when your vehicle is registered.
+1. Registration duty concession - No action required.
+The Queensland Revenue Office applies the concessional 2% ZEV duty band when your vehicle is registered or transferred.
 Your dealer or financier handles this as part of the standard transfer process.
 The concession is applied based on the vehicle’s classification as a zero-emission vehicle.
+(There is no separate $200-per-year EV registration discount to claim.)

 Frequently Asked Questions